ctrlplusb/easy-peasy/README.md

 ### Final notes

 This was just a brief overview of how to create and interact with an Easy Peasy store.
 We recommend that you read the section on [Usage with React](#usage-with-react) to see how to effectively use this library in the context of React.
+Also be sure to check out and tinker with our [examples](#examples).

+Oh!
+And don't forget to install the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension) to help visualise actions and state updates. 👍

 ## Config